 These are just some of the ways a document camera can be used for instruction.
 It is versatile and can be used for any subject or purpose (some teachers have even used their doc camera to project the class timer!).
 Use it with innovative annotation software and its value grows as more can be done to enhance interactivity with students.
 If you haven’t considered this simple-to-use tool in the past, maybe it’s time.

-Please comment and share how you have used a document camera with your class!
+Please comment and share how you've used a document camera with your class!